Single subject entry

 - Not all subjects (units) are offered each year, and changes may occur to subjects, fees, assessment and admission requirements.
 The University may also set limits on the number of students in a subject.

-- The relevant Head of School (or nominee) and College Office must approve your application.
-Approvals are not automatic, and each college has the right to refuse admission to any applicant.
+- Approvals are not automatic, La Trobe has the right to refuse admission to any applicant.

 - If you’re an international student, you must meet your study visa conditions.